michael-collins/feeling-responsive/collections/_assignments/project-1.md

 #### Week 2: Production begins

 1. Submit screenshots from Blender showing significant progress.
+2. Post your screenshots to the **Project 1: Progress 1 screenshots** discussion thread
-2. Meet with instructor if needed
+3. Meet with instructor if needed

 #### Week 3: Production continues

 1. Submit screenshots from Blender showing significant progress
 2. Submit a draft of your 150 word minimum work statement
-3. Participate in peer reviews
+3. Participate in peer reviews for statement drafts
+4. Post your screenshots to the **Project 1: Progress 2 screenshots** discussion thread
-4. Meet with instructor if needed
+5. Meet with instructor if needed

 #### Week 4: Finish production and present work